IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

     ```

 3. Define a public key secret for verifying signature by IE.
     IE requires a secret that includes a pubkey ring for verifying signatures of resources that need to be protected.
 IE supports X509 or PGP key for signing resources.
+We describe signing resources using PGP key as follows.

-    1. If you do not have a PGP key, generate PGP key as follows.
+    1. If you do not have a PGP key, generate PGP key as shown below.

         Use your `name` and `email` to generate PGP key using the following command
         ```